 All posts stay live for 3 months and are then archived in the account of the organisation that posted the request or offer.

-The ES Social Value Marketplace is managed by East Sussex County Council.
+The ESCC Social Value Marketplace is managed by East Sussex County Council.
 The administrator of the site:

 a) Approves all requests to join the Marketplace

 b) Approves all requests for and offers of help

 If you require any support please email Social.Value@EastSussex.gov.uk

 Please allow a minimum of 72 hours for a response